news

 Find out how studying for a masters qualification in computer science at Surrey opens up a wide range of job and career opportunities.

-On both courses students have the option of taking a year-long placement with a well-known company, enabling them to apply their knowledge to industry-relevant challenges, and gain valuable workplace experience which gives them a head start in the graduate job market.
+On both courses students have the option of taking a year-long placement, enabling them to apply their knowledge to real industry challenges and gain valuable workplace experience.

 Our MSc graduates have gone on to roles including: